Nainil30/ADS_Recommendation/README.md

    - Along with the crop and fertilizer recommendations, the system may also provide insights into why certain options are suggested, based on the input data.
    - You may also see visualizations such as graphs or charts that represent the prediction confidence or other statistical data related to the recommendations.

+6. **Further Actions:**
+   - You can experiment with different data inputs to see how various soil and environmental changes might affect the recommendations.
+   - This can be particularly useful for planning future planting and fertilization strategies to maximize yield and sustainability.

 ## Getting Started
 To set up the project locally, follow these steps: